Understand your company's position and learn more about the options available

 - Insolvency Practitioners

 Rescue, Recovery, and Closure Options for Private Schools

 Schools operating in the private education sector face a number of challenges that have led to insolvency for some.
 Stronger competition due to improving state schools, rising operational costs, and lack of financial reserves, commonly contribute to a poor commercial position.

-If you are involved in running a private school that has entered insolvency, there may still be a number of options open to you.
-It is essential to act quickly in these circumstances, however, and first and foremost you must obtain professional insolvency assistance.
+If you are involved in running a private school that has become insolvent, there are likely to be a number of options open to you.
+It is essential to act quickly in these circumstances, however, and make it a priority to obtain professional insolvency assistance.

 Essentially, you need to ensure your actions do not worsen the position of your creditors, and that you are not open to allegations of trading whilst insolvent.
 But before we look at the potential options for an insolvent private school, what sector-specific issues might have led to this unfortunate situation?

 - Improving state schools

 With some state schools improving their levels of discipline, offering a more diverse timetable, and enjoying better exam results, parents may have decided to enroll their children into high-performing local state schools or sixth-form colleges, rather than paying for private schooling.

 - Rising private school fees

 Rising fees, in conjunction with lack of parental wage increases, might also have influenced parents’ decisions against private schooling.
 When your school is already experiencing financial difficulty avoiding fee increases is a significant challenge, particularly when you are also trying to meet the high expectations of parents.